LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

 .. c:function:: int LSRKStepSetDomEigSafetyFactor(void* arkode_mem, sunrealtype dom_eig_sfty);

    Specifies a safety factor to use for the result of the dominant eigenvalue estimation function.
 This value is used to scale the magnitude of the dominant eigenvalue, in the hope of ensuring a sufficient number of stages for the method to be stable.
-This input is only used for RKC and RKL methods, and is ignored by SSPRK methods.
+This input is only used for RKC and RKL methods.

    **Arguments:**
       * *arkode_mem* -- pointer to the LSRKStep memory block.